AkihiroFujimotoChocolate/SkiaSharpDotNetCoreConsoleSamples/README.md

 https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/graphics/skiasharp/basics/text

-the png files used for input datas are from the below site. https://www.irasutoya.com/
+The png files used for input datas are from the below site.

+https://www.irasutoya.com/